 - ¼ cup of red wine

-- Put your chicken stock, garlic, ginger and cloves in a pot and bring to a boil.
-As soon as the stock starts boiling, turn the heat down low and gently simmer for about 10 minutes.
-Once you've done that, strain the stock into a bowl and discard the aromatics.
+Put your vegetable stock and bouquet garni (the wrapped aromatics) in a pot and bring to a boil.
+As soon as the stock starts boiling, turn the heat down low and gently simmer for about 5 minutes.
+Then turn the heat off and set aside.

-- Meanwhile, put your peppercorns to a pastel mortar and bash until you get a course dust of pepper.
+Meanwhile, put your peppercorns to a pestle mortar and bash until you get a course dust of pepper.

-- Pre-heat a frying pan on high heat (make sure it gets nice and hot).
-Add your olive oil, then add your mushrooms and fry for a few minutes until the mushrooms develop some color and the water content is extracted from them.
+Pre-heat a frying pan over medium-high heat.
+Add your butter, then add your mushrooms and fry for a couple of minutes until they develop some nice colour and wilt down.

-- Add your red wine and stir through, you will get a paste like consistency.
+Add your red wine and stir through, you should get a paste-like consistency.

-- Finish by adding your thyme, your bashed pepper and a touch of salt, but be careful with the salt and taste as you go.
+Finish by adding your ground pepper and salt to taste, but be careful with the salt and taste as you go.
 Remember, you can add but you can't take away.